Saint0-0/Ro_Ghoul_Autofarm/README.md

 ### Guide
 ```
-○ The script will continuously search for the server "Gyakusatsu" and once found, it will load the autofarm UI and enable farming.
+○ The script will continuously search for a server with "Gyakusatsu" and once found, it will load the autofarm UI and enable farming.

 ○ You can select your desired stage and skills.